sssadrizadeh/TransFool/README.md

 ## Evaluating the attack performance

-The pickle file saved can be evaluted by the following code:
+The pickle file saved in the previous steps as the output of the attack can be evaluted by the following code:
 ```sh
 $ python EvaluateAttack.py --num_samples 1000 --target_model_name marian --target_lang fr --result_folder results --attack_type white_box --attack_alg TransFool
 ```
 This code evaluates the whitebox attack for all of the sentences and the successful ones.
-The performance is evaluted in terms of the average semantic similarity between the original sentences  and the adversarial, the token error rate, the success attack rate, relative decrease in translation quality, and the perplexity score of the adversarial sentences.
-You can change the arguments according to the attack you want to evalute.
+The performance is evaluted in terms of the average semantic similarity between the original sentences  and the adversarial, the token error rate, the attack success rate, relative decrease in translation quality, and the perplexity score of the adversarial sentences.
+You can change the arguments of the code according to the attack you want to evalute.

 ## Citation